Edmond Kapllani: FSV Frankfurt

 On 1 July 2012, after his contract had ended, he left FC Augsburg and signed a two-year contract with FSV Frankfurt until 30 June 2014.

-He started the 2014–15 season by scoring twice in a 2–3 loss against his former side Karlsruher SC.
+He started the 2014–15 season by scoring twice in a 3–2 loss against his former side Karlsruher SC.
 Eight days later, he scored two more in the first round of DFB-Pokal against Sportfreunde Siegen, where his team won 5–4 on penalties with Kapllani also converting his penalty shootout attempt.

 On 15 May 2016, Kapllani scored two goals with penalty kick against 1860 Munich in a 2–1 home win on the last day of the 2.
 Bundesliga season.
 However, Frankfurt was relegated to 3.
 Liga after finishing the season in penultimate spot with only 32 points.

 On 30 June 2016, Kapllani officially left the club after four seasons, due to lack of fairness from the club directors.
 During his spell with the club, Kapllani scored 36 league goals in 101 appearances, also four goals in seven cup matches.

-Elversberg
+SV Elversberg

 On 12 July 2016, Kapllani joined SV Elversberg of Regionalliga on a free transfer.
 He signed a contract until June 2018.
 Upon signing, Roland Seitz, one of the club directors, stated: "We are pleased that he has joined SV Elversberg.
 Edmond is valuable not only for his football skills, but for more.
 He brings to the team his strength, character and leadership skills.
 He'll be an added value for the team of coach Michael Wiesinger."

 International career

-He made his debut for Albania in a March 2004 friendly match against Iceland in Tirana and earned a total of 41 caps, scoring 6 goals.
-His final international was a June 2014 friendly match away against San Marino.
+Kapllani made his debut for Albania in a March 2004 friendly match against Iceland in Tirana and earned a total of 41 caps, scoring 6 goals.
+His final international was a June 2014 friendly away against San Marino.

 Kapllani was the nation's top scorer in the Euro 2008 qualifying, scoring three goals in his country's two matches against Luxembourg and another two goals in games against Belarus and Romania.
+He holds the record for most goals scored in a qualifying campaign for Albania.

+Coaching career

+For the 2025–26 season he became head coach of the SC Freiburg women's team.

 Personal life

 Kapllani is the younger brother of the retired football goalkeeper Xhevair Kapllani, a former player of hometown club Teuta Durrës.
-He is married and has two children, a daughter named Vivien born in 2009 and a son named Noel born in 2012.
+He is married and has two children, a daughter born in 2009 and a son born in 2012.